Ashir Badami

 Jill Blackman’s expertise includes the study of digital trends and the evolution of social media in journalism.
 She focuses on storytelling through innovative digital techniques, including interactive data visualizations, explanatory animations, mapping and various programming languages.

-Assistant Professor and Director of IMC Immersion Quarter
+Associate Professor and Director of IMC Immersion Quarter

-Gerry Chiaro is a clinical professor with a long background in business, specifically marketing leadership.
+Gerry Chiaro is associate professor and director of IMC Immersion Quarter with a long background in business, specifically marketing leadership.
 His expertise: Brand Strategy Leadership, and Consulting.
 Gerry has developed nearly 250 team consulting projects for our graduate students.

 Senior Lecturer